cool9203/MelvorIdle-Helper/README.md

 # feature
+# all features maybe have bug, except auto sell junk and quick sell junk feature.
-- [x] auto loot
+- [] auto loot
-- [x] auto eat food : your hp <= (0.5 * max_hp)  than eat food
+- [] auto eat food : your hp <= (0.5 * max_hp)  than eat food
-- [x] auto light bonfire
+- [] auto light bonfire
 - [x] auto sell junk : sell all gem and all junk, you can set sell item. watch [this](#set-auto-sell-or-quick-sell-item)
 - [x] quick sell junk : same as auto sell junk
-- [x] quick add gloop : auto fertilize, if your not have weird gloop, well buy 5 cpmpost and use
+- [] quick add gloop : auto fertilize, if your not have weird gloop, well buy 5 cpmpost and use
-- [x] auto replant : auto plant last seed, auto fertilize and auto harvest
+- [] auto replant : auto plant last seed, auto fertilize and auto harvest

 ---